Exciting Community Engagement Strategies for Plan-Making

 Community Surveys

 Surveys run the gamut from phone to paper to Internet-based.
-If you can afford a professional or at least an experienced person to help you word the survey, that would be best.
+If you can afford a professional or at least an experienced person to help you word the survey research, that would be best.
 Anyone with a master's degree should have some notion of how to write a questionnaire.
-A good survey provides information about public opinion, but it doesn't necessarily inspire people for more community involvement.
-So consider carefully what you need--information or participation.

-Let's take the survey administration methods one at a time.
+Let's take the survey administration methods one at a time:

+• Written.
+Mailing expenses are prohibitive for many organizations.
+One possibility is that if you mail a newsletter to your membership, you could include the survey inside and ask for its return.
+You also can conduct a written survey at a regular meeting.
 Written surveys give a feeling of anonymity and therefore boldness that phone surveys can't offer.
 A more formal style of presenting the questions also is possible, and of course each question is presented uniformly to every respondent.
 On the phone a slight vocal inflection might influence the answer.

-Balance whether you need a forced choice of answers, in which you want to form multiple choice questions, or whether you're really fishing for attitudes or new ideas.
+For all survey methods, balance whether you need a forced choice of answers, in which you want to form multiple choice questions, or whether you're really fishing for attitudes or new ideas.
 Open-ended questions (such as "What would you change about the neighborhood?") are best when you don't want to artificially limit responses.

 Truthfully, open-ended questions are a better community involvement and engagement process, but more work to tabulate.